Studying abroad in Spain may seem like a dream, but it’s a dream that can come true very easily if you want it to!

-Here is a list of the most important things to consider when planning to study abroad in Spain:
+Here is a list of the most important things to consider when considering how to study abroad in Spain:

 1. Where you want to study in Spain